-"Quiet Hours" are from 10 p.m. - 7 a.m.
+Quiet Hours for the city of San Dimas are from 10 p.m. to 7 a.m.
 Noise should be confined to one's personal room during quiet hours.
 Residents and guests should demonstrate consideration for others at all times.